-In a statement on U.S.-Indian cooperation of July 18, 2005, between President Bush and Indian Prime Minister Manmohan Singh, the latter said "India will reciprocally agree that it would be ready to ... continu[e] India's unilateral moratorium on nuclear testing."
+... continu[e] India's unilateral moratorium on nuclear testing."
 In a Senate hearing of November 2, Robert Joseph, Under Secretary of State for Arms Control and International Security, stated, "India's pledge to maintain its nuclear testing moratorium contributes to nonproliferation efforts by making its ending of nuclear explosive tests one of the conditions of full civil nuclear cooperation."
-At that hearing, Michael Krepon, cofounder of the Stimson Center, argued that statements by Indian government officials that there are no current plans to test "do not carry equal weight, nor do they impose equal responsibility, to the obligations accepted by the 176 states that have signed the CTBT."
+At that hearing, Michael Krepon, co-founder of the Stimson Center, argued that statements by Indian government officials that there are no current plans to test "do not carry equal weight, nor do they impose equal responsibility, to the obligations accepted by the 176 states that have signed the CTBT."
+Press reports of April 2006 said the sides were negotiating a detailed nuclear cooperation agreement.
+The reports indicated that the United States would insist that India maintain its moratorium on nuclear testing or else the United States would have the right to terminate the agreement.
+In response, India argued that it had already pledged to maintain the moratorium, rendering this provision out of place in the final agreement.
+(See CRS Report RL33016, U.S. Nuclear Cooperation With India: Issues for Congress, by Sharon Squassoni.)

 Pakistan: Pakistan announced on May 28, 1998, that it had conducted five nuclear tests, and announced a sixth on May 30.
 Reports placed the yields of the smallest devices between zero and a few kilotons, and between 2 and 45 kilotons for the largest.
 Some question the number of tests based on uncertain seismic evidence.
 Pakistan made no claims of testing fusion devices.
 Pakistan's weapons program apparently relies heavily on foreign technology.
 Pakistan claimed that it tested "ready-to-fire warheads," not experimental devices, and included a warhead for the Ghauri, a missile with a range of 900 miles, and low-yield tactical weapons.
 In response to the Indian and Pakistani tests, the United States imposed economic sanctions on the two nations.
 In November 1999, Foreign Minister Abdul Sattar said that his nation would not sign the CTBT unless sanctions were lifted, but that "[w]e will not be the first to conduct further nuclear tests."
 In August 2000, President Pervez Musharraf said the time was not ripe to sign the CTBT because so doing could destabilize Pakistan.
-As of January 2006, Pakistan had not signed the CTBT, but in September 2005 reportedly said it would not be the first nation in the region to resume nuclear testing.
+As of July 2006, Pakistan had not signed the CTBT, but